Milnor fibre boundary of a non-isolated surface singularity: The output of the Collapsing Main Algorithm

 \begin{bekezdes}{}\labelpar{GHALG} On the other hand, the difference between $G$ and $\widehat{G}$, the outputs of the original and the new algorithms, both {\em unmodified by plumbing calculus}, can be substantial, sometimes even spectacular.
-See e.g. the complete computation in the case of cylinders in section \ref{s:cyl}.
+See e.g. the complete computation in the case of cylinders in Chapter \ref{s:cyl}.

 For example, the difference $c(G)-c(\widehat{G})$ is the sum over all subgraphs $\gbk$ of the expression appearing in (\ref{eq:CYCLE}), which can be a rather large number.
-This will have a crucial consequences in the discussion of the Jordan blocks of the vertical monodromies (showing, in fact, the incontestable advantage of $\widehat{G}$ versus $G$).
+This will have crucial consequences in the discussion of the Jordan blocks of the vertical monodromies.

-Similarly as in (\ref{covdata}), we will use the notation $\widehat{G}$ for the output graph obtained by the Collapsing Main Algorithm described above, and which is unmodified by any operation of the calculus.
-We adopt the same notation for the graphs of $\partial _1F$ and $\partial _2F$, namely $\widehat{G_1}$ and $\widehat{G_2}$.
+Similarly as in \ref{covdata}, we will use the notation $\widehat{G}$ for the output graph obtained by the Collapsing Main Algorithm described above {\it unmodified} by any operation of the plumbing calculus.
+We adopt similar notations for the graphs of $\partial _1F$ and $\partial _2F$, namely $\widehat{G_1}$ and $\widehat{G_2}$.
 (Recall that $G\sim \widehat{G}$.
-Hence there is no need to consider the `modified $\widehat{G}$', since for that we can use the old notation $\Gmod$, cf. (\ref{covdata})).
+Hence there is no need to consider a `modified $\widehat{G}$', since for that we can use the already introduced notation $\Gmod$, cf. \ref{covdata}).\ix{Main Algorithm!Collapsing}

 \end{bekezdes}